Ollantaytambo Inca Site | Explore Peru’s Living Inca Fortress

 Inca Ollantaytambo Inca Site

 The best time to visit Ollantaytambo is during the dry season, which runs from May to September.
 During these months, the weather is generally sunny and dry, making it ideal for exploring the Inca ruins and hiking in the mountains.
 The rainy season in Ollantaytambo runs from November to March; during this time, the area can experience heavy rainfall and occasional flooding.
-While the rain can make for beautiful landscapes and fewer tourists, it can also make hiking and exploring the ruins more difficult and muddy.
+While the rain can create beautiful landscapes and reduce the number of tourists, it can also make hiking and exploring the ruins more difficult and muddy.
 Overall, visiting during the dry season is recommended to experience Ollantaytambo at its best.

 What to do in Ollantaytambo